Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Characterization

 We use a Prophesee Gen3 event camera \cite{Posch11ssc} with a resolution of $640\times480$ pixels.
 This sensor provides regular events without exposure measurements; these events are then used for depth estimation and spectral imaging.
 A lens with a field of view of $60^\circ$ is used throughout all experiments.
+The camera offers two parameters to adjust: the contrast threshold and the source follower gain.
+Both have the same (though inverted) downstream effect on event generation.
+Empirically, the working range was determined to lie between 1550 and 1800 for the contrast threshold and 415 to 600 for the source follower gain.
+Thus, we have a slightly higher resolution stepping of 185 for the source follow vs. 150 for the contrast threshold.

 Two projector setups are used in the experiments, a full-spectrum illumination setup and a portable setup.